HappySunChild/tc/README.md

 ## Strictness Disclaimer
-By default `tc` does **not** error during runtime type mismatches, instead opting to return a boolean along with a error string explaining why it errored.
+By default `tc` does **not** error during runtime type mismatches, instead opting to return a boolean along with an error string explaining why it failed.
 Because of this you can simply plug your typechecker directly into an `assert` call for a simple and clean "strict" typecheck (as shown in the examples above).

 `tc` also provides a `strict` wrapper function which essentially does the assert check for you, while also